mobileticket/vals-schemata/docs/vals-data-spec.md

 ### Journey

 **Journey** (Service), Includes service number (linjenummer) and destination.
 Service is normally not used as validation term but is sent together with other data in transactions to backend for statistics.

 Journey-telegram should be sent in connection to when the Vehicle is signposted, so that the drivers monitor can display the same information as the vehicle sign.

 Journey-telegram should after that be sent out approx every 30 sec.

-    journey = {
-      destination: ’destination of the line’,
-      serviceId:   'unique identifier of the service the vehicle is on',
-      tripId:      'trip the vehicle is on',
-      blockId:     'block the vehicle is on'
-    }

 *Source: [../schemata/journey.yaml](../schemata/journey.yaml)*

 ### Last stop

 **Last stop** (current stop), contains the unique id (e.g., GID), name of the stop (to be displayed on the drivers monitor and zone-id and zone name.
 If the stop is connected to more than one zone (called "omlottzon") all zones shall be included with their zone-ids and zone names.

 LastStop telegrams should be sent in connection to the vehicle arriving at the stop.

-    last_stop = {
-        stopAreaId:    'unique identifier (GID) of the stop',
-        stopAreaName:  ’name of the stop’,
-        zones:         'array of zones connected to the stop, primary zone first', }

 *Source: [../schemata/last_stop.yaml](../schemata/last_stop.yaml)*